-Lance H. Olson is a founder and senior partner of Olson Remcho.
+Lance H. Olson is a founder and senior counsel of Olson Remcho.
 He previously founded the law firm of Olson Hagel & Fishburn LLP which merged with Remcho Johansen & Purcell in January 2020 to form Olson Remcho.
 Mr. Olson specializes in the practice of election, government and political law.

 Mr. Olson serves as counsel to many of California’s foremost labor unions, several large trade associations, a number of major environmental organizations and many of California’s leading tech entrepreneurs.
 In addition, he has advised scores of elected and public officials, including Speakers of the Assembly and Presidents Pro Tem of the Senate.
 He has provided legal advice to the California Democratic Party since 1982.